A Debt Management Plan allows you to get back in control of your debt. Your monthly payments are reduced to an amount you can afford.

 A commercial debt management company may charge you a fee.
 However there are a number commercial companies and charities who provide the service for free.

 Most commercial debt management companies are funded by the fees their customers pay.
-Free debt management services are provided by organisations which are funded by the creditors themselves.
+Free debt management services are provided by organisations which are normally funded by the creditors themselves.

 How to start a Debt Management Plan